magdalenemc/magdalenemc.github.io/projects/matchy/README.md

 ## Step 5 - Break
 **Step back and think about how far you've come!!** We are doing really hard stuff and if you've gotten here, you get it!
 This is awesome!
 It means you are well on your way to becoming a **pro web developer**.
 SWEET!

+# Part 3
+**Test and submit your work**

+Now you're done!
+Time to submit your great work to Greenlight to get that sweet, sweet green light.

+## Grade and submit
+ 1. [ ] Open up a new `bash` terminal
+ 2. [ ] Run the command `os test` in the bash terminal
+   - Select your class
+   - Select your Matchy
+ 3. [ ] Make sure that you are passing all tests, or fix any failing tests
+ 4. [ ] When all your tests pass, run the command `os submit`
+   - Select your class
+   - Select your Matchy
+ 5. [ ] Check Greenlight to ensure your grade updated correctly
+ 6. [ ] You're done!